City and Town Budget Calendars

 It is part of MRSC's series on Budgeting in Washington State.

-The annual budget deadlines are found in chapter 35A.33 RCW (code cities) and chapter 35.33 RCW (all other cities and towns except Seattle) and outlined below.
+For cities and towns that prepare an annual budget, the statutory requirements are found in chapter 35A.33 RCW (code cities) and chapter 35.33 RCW (all other cities and towns except Seattle) and outlined below.
 Seattle has different requirements that are not discussed here.

 Cities and towns that have adopted a biennial (two-year) budget have the same statutory deadlines (see chapters 35.34 RCW and 35A.34 RCW), with the addition of a budget review and adjustment eight to 12 months into the first year.
 By law, the biennium must begin on January 1 of an odd-numbered year.